Overall Curriculum Structure

 - skills to initiate policy responses required to protect and promote population health

 - an in depth knowledge of the relevant theories and practice in public health

 - skills necessary to design and implement public health research and translate public health knowledge into practice

 - skills in the broad fields of public health to support candidates’ preparation for the Hong Kong College of Community Medicine Public Health Part I fellowship examination for physicians and the UK Faculty of Public Health of the Royal Colleges of Physicians (MFPH) and Diplomate (DFPH) examinations open to physicians, other health professionals and scientists, and also the Hong Kong College of Community Medicine Administrative Medicine Part I fellowship examination.

-- Advise on matters affecting the health of the public
+- communicate effectively on matters affecting the health of the public

-The Hong Kong Medical Council recognises the Master of Public Health, MPH(HK) as quotable qualifications.
+The Hong Kong Medical Council recognises the Master of Public Health, MPH(HK) as a quotable qualification.

 Participants will be accredited Continuing Medical Education (CME) and Continuing Professional Development (CPD) points from different academic institutes / committees.
-Please see “CME & Quotable Qualifications” for details.
+Please see “CME & Quotable Qualification” for details.